 In terms of outdoor workouts like running, as long as you don't think you'll be in close proximity to people, then it's OK to go without a face mask.
-But, on June 16, the World Health Organization (WHO) advised against working out in a mask at all, saying it can affect the way you breathe.
+But, the World Health Organization (WHO) has continued to advise against working out in a mask at all, saying it can affect the way you breathe (WHO posted a graphic on Instagram on June 16, then followed this up with a short video on Aug.
+3).
 Two experts we spoke to disagree, arguing that masks are essential when you're in close proximity to other people during exercise.
 Many factors come into play, so let's break it down.

 What Is WHO Saying About Working Out With Face Masks?

 When POPSUGAR reached out to WHO for further comment, it said wet masks from sweat and moisture have "increased resistance to airflow."
 Wet masks are also "more likely to restrict breathing or take in air where the seal to the face is not strong (the sides, top, or bottom of the mask) rather than through the intended filtering layers," a spokesperson explained via email.
 "This was the rationale in our recommendation that exercise activities should be performed without the use of a mask as the mask (whether fabric or medical) is more likely to become wet from exhaled breath and sweat during strenuous activity and subsequently may either restrict breathing or become ineffective as a filter."

 Additionally, "if a crowded indoor space within an area where there is widespread community transmission of COVID-19 is using fabric or medical masks as their primary infection prevention strategy and has not attempted to implement a comprehensive mitigation approach through a combination of administrative and engineered controls, then this is not a strategy endorsed by WHO."